domalab/ha-unraid-connect/README.md

 **Authentication Failed**

 - Verify your API key is correct
+- Ensure the Unraid Connect plugin is running and properly configured
 - Try using the HTTPS URL if your server redirects

 **Cannot Connect**